KNFullStack/Milestone-Project-3/README.md

 * [Homepage](http://milestone-project-3-kn.herokuapp.com/) - base.html
 * [Login](http://milestone-project-3-kn.herokuapp.com/login) - login.html
 * [Register](http://milestone-project-3-kn.herokuapp.com/register) - register.html
-  > Warning regarding the lack of a heading.
-However the section is used to flash messages based on user actions, which does contain a `<h4></h4>` element.
-* dashboard.html - Used Direct Input Method due to authorization needed.
-  > Warning regarding the lack of a heading.
-However the section is used to flash messages based on user actions, which does contain a `<h4></h4>` element.
-  > Duplicate ID errors occured due to a Jinja for loop being utilised to display each record that is present.
-This ID is used with a bootstrap modal.
-This was fixed by using the the `{{ loop.index }}` on the IDs.
 * 404.html - Used Direct Input Method.
-  > Warning regarding the lack of a heading.
-However the section is used to flash messages based on user actions, which does contain a `<h4></h4>` element.
 * income.html - Used Direct Input Method.
 * outgoing.html - Used Direct Input Method.
 * edit_income.html - Used Direct Input Method.
 * edit_outgoing.html - Used Direct Input Method.
+  > No issues to report.
+* dashboard.html - Used Direct Input Method due to authorization needed.
+  > Duplicate ID errors occured due to a Jinja for loop being utilised to display each record that is present.
+This ID is used with a bootstrap modal.
+This was fixed by using the the `{{ loop.index }}` on the IDs.
+* All pages originally had the following warning:
   > Warning regarding the lack of a heading.
-However the section is used to flash messages based on user actions, which does contain a `<h4></h4>` element.
+The section is used to flash messages based on user actions, which does contain a `<h4></h4>` element.<br>
+  > This `<section></section>` was subsequently changed to a `<div></div>`.
+This fixed the problem and retained the functionality.

 ### CSS Validation
 CSS Stylesheet was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), via the direct input method.